How Haskell and I met

-Stack was actually created on top of Cabal to supposedly fix the problems with it.
-Unfortunately, I don't think it does anything of the sort.
-As far as I can find, it installs things in a way that's inaccessible to Haskell tools outside of Stack, meaning I can only use it as a package manager if I'm also using it as a build tool, and as a build tool it adds at least one new necessary config file in addition to the ones Cabal needs, is poorly documented, and that's just not worth it for me.
+Stack was created on top of Cabal to supposedly fix the problems with it.
+Unfortunately, I don't think it does anything of the sort. it seems to install things in a way that's inaccessible to Haskell tools outside of Stack, meaning I can only use it as a package manager if I'm also using it as a build tool, and as a build tool it adds at least one new necessary config file *in addition* to the ones Cabal needs, is poorly documented, and that's just not worth it for me.

 Stdlib and ecosystem

 That statement is actually a bit unclear because there's some contention about what counts as the standard library.
-I define the standard library to be whatever comes with the compiler install.
-In this case, that's almost nothing.
+I define the standard library to be whatever comes with the compiler install, which is almost nothing.
 Here's a map of a superset of the standard library - if I filter out stuff that doesn't come with GHC, what all is left?
-Besides type system stuff, basic operations on lists and strings, and stuff related to the internals of GHC, pretty much just an FFI, OS interfaces, and Windows-specific graphics stuff.
+Besides type system stuff, basic operations on lists and strings, and stuff related to the internals of GHC, pretty much *just* an FFI, OS interfaces, and Windows-specific graphics stuff.

 Documentation tends to be subpar.
-I heard someone remark that "the Haskell community doesn't understand that type signatures are not a substitute for documentation", and that's kind of true, although it started seeming a lot better to me once I got past beginner level in understanding the concepts (this was true even for things that I didn't think involved abstractions I hadn't got).
+I heard someone remark that "the Haskell community doesn't understand that type signatures are not a substitute for documentation", and I find that pretty insightful.

 The conceptual tutorials tend not to be very good - they're hard concepts to teach, with the curse of knowledge applying far stronger than usual.
-There are some pretty good ones though; part of the problem is that they're drowned by bad ones due to the monad tutorial fallacy.
+There are some good ones, but they're drowned by bad ones due to the monad tutorial fallacy.